ennukee/class_schedule_calc/readme.md

 Important things to note:

- * First and foremost, take a look at `test.csv`.
+ * First and foremost, take a look at `test.csv` [here](https://github.com/enragednuke/class_schedule_calc/blob/master/test.csv).
 It will make everything much easier to understand.
  * Each row follows the format `CLASS NAME,CREDIT COUNT,TIME1,TIME2,etc`
  * Leave no whitespace around the commas
  * Do not include blank lines at the end of your file